adityathebe/adityathebe.com/content/Posts/kubernetes-tidbits/index.md

 - Mutating — modify the incoming object. e.g. ServiceAccount injects a default service account; AlwaysPullImages rewrites imagePullPolicy to Always.
 - Validating — accept or reject. e.g. ResourceQuota checks the pod's resource requests against the namespace quota.

+## Watch Events vs Event Objects

+Kubernetes has two kinds of events which are unfortunately both named events but they are very different.

+**Watch Events** are transient notifications that the API server streams to listeners that are watching a particular resource type.
+These events aren't stored anywhere, they are just a one-time notification that's sent to the listeners.
+They stream messages like: ADDED, MODIFIED, DELETED along with the full snapshot of the object.

+**Event Object** on the other hand is a "real" kubernetes resource like Pods or ConfigMaps, and is stored in etcd.
+It's merely a way for controllers to log changes or events on an object.
+Although, unlike other objects, these event objects have a TTL of 1 hour after which they get purged from etcd.
+The TTL is controlled by the API server flag `--event-ttl`

+## Resource Version vs Generation

+`.metadata.resourceVersion` (string) and `.metadata.generation` (number) may appear as if they are both tracking the version of the object at any given time and that's true but they are tracking versions of different things of the object.
+When you update the object spec, both generation and resourceVersion is incremented.

+However, the `generation` is only incremented when the spec changes.
+Whereas resourceVersion is incremented on any change to the object - example: status, labels, annotations, etc.
+The increment on generation is also very predictable - it's incremented by 1 when the spec changes.

+`resourceVersion` is a string which contains a number but it doesn't have to be a number - it's just an implementation detail of etcd.
+In etcd-backed clusters, the resourceVersion is commonly derived from the etcd revision, which advances whenever data changes in the cluster.
+That means you can have an object with `resourceVersion: 1` and then the next change on that object could be `resourceVersion: 20` because there were 19 other changes in the cluster.

+### What are they for?

+Why does kubernetes have two fields to track versions because it appears that resourceVersion alone should be enough.
+Because they are intended for different purpose.

+_resourceVersion_ is for optimisitc concurrency.
+Operators update the resource without obtaining a lock and and the API server compares the resourceVersion in the udpate request with the resourceVersion in etcds and returns a conflict error if the two do not match.

+_generation_ is for controllers to catch up on the spec.
+Controllers often maintain `.status.observedGeneration` to record which generation they last reconciled.
+That's why it's always important to compare the two when looking at the status of an object, because if they don't match you might get the wrong idea of where the object actually is.